Mahjabeen903/madadgar-ai/README.md

 The dashboard will load delivery information from the Firestore deliveries collection when records are available.

 For the best deployment experience, the project can be hosted using GitHub Pages.

-🌐 GitHub Pages Deployment

-This project can be deployed using GitHub Pages.

-Steps
-Create a GitHub repository.
-Upload index.html to the repository root.
-Upload this README.md.
-Open Settings → Pages.
-Select the main branch.
-Select the / (root) folder.
-Save the settings.
-Wait for GitHub Pages to finish building the website.
-Open the generated GitHub Pages URL.

-The final structure should look like: madadgar-ai/
-├── index.html
-└── README.md

 🔐 Security Considerations

 The Firebase configuration used by a web application is visible to the client and should not be treated as a private password or secret key.